foxik/vim-makejob/README.md

 ## Usage
 ### The Short Version
-Vim has `:make` and `:lmake`.
-Replace those calls with `:MakeJob` and `:LmakeJob`.
+Vim has `:make` and `:grep`.
+Replace those calls with `:MakeJob` and `:GrepJob`.
 A buffer will open showing the command output, which will be parsed into the Quickfix or LocationList window when the job completes.
-Bask in your newfound freedom to do as you please in Vim while MakeJob runs.
+Bask in your newfound freedom to do as you please in Vim while _MakeJob_ runs.

-If `:MakeJob` reports findings, use `:copen` to view the QuickFix window (in the case of MakeJob), and likewise `:lopen` to open the LocationList for `:LmakeJob`.
+If _MakeJob_ reports findings, use `:copen` to view the QuickFix window (in the case of `:MakeJob`), and likewise `:lopen` to open the LocationList for `:LmakeJob`.

+Speaking of `:LmakeJob`, all of the LocationList complements to the Quickfix commands are there with _MakeJob_, bringing the full list of commands to:

+- `:MakeJob`
+- `:LmakeJob`
+- `:GrepJob`
+- `:LgrepJob`
+- `:GrepaddJob`
+- `:LgrepaddJob`

+All of which work like their builtin counterparts.
+Those last two are admittedly a bit longer than we would probably like, but if you grep a lot you'll probably want to set a mapping for it anyway (see below).

 ### The Less Short Version
 Users of Syntastic may not be aware that Vim offers many of the same